Things to Do at Parliament Building

 Parliamentary Gardens

-Well-maintained grounds surrounding the building with native plants and landscaping that provide a peaceful setting
+Well-maintained grounds surrounding the building that showcase some of Malawi's native plants and provide a peaceful setting for the seat of government

 Practical Information